 Patients who are experiencing these symptoms should see a dentist immediately to begin treatment.
 The earlier gum disease treatment begins, the better the prognosis.

-Gingivitis: In this stage, the gums are inflamed, but the surrounding bone and tissues are not yet affected.
+Gingivitis: In this stage of gum disease, the gums are inflamed, but the surrounding bone and tissues are not yet affected.
 This first stage of gum disease is reversible if properly treated.

 Periodontitis: Advanced gingivitis becomes periodontitis, the second stage of gum disease.
 In this stage, the gums begin pulling away from the teeth, forming pockets, which become infected.
 Patients who have periodontitis may experience bone loss, tissue loss, and other serious problems.

 Moderate/advanced periodontitis: In its most advanced stage, gum disease causes significant bone, tissue, and tooth loss.

 Consequences of Gum Disease

 If gum disease is not treated, there can be serious health consequences that impact the entire body.

 In addition to the oral problems caused by gum disease, such as tooth loss, there is growing evidence of a strong connection between gum health and health conditions such as heart disease and diabetes.

 Neglecting your oral health can be life-threatening.

 It is much easier to prevent gum disease than it is to treat it.
 Practicing good oral hygiene, avoiding tobacco use, and visiting the dentist on a regular basis are all effective methods of maintaining good oral health.